 Statistics

-To be in control and to extract the highest quality out of your network, you need metrics for your subscribers’ quality of experience (QoE).
-The Cambium QoE measures the latency and the packet losses/retransmissions experienced by each subscriber in real time and keeps those metrics for three months.
-It also keeps graphs for 3 months of actual usage and maximum speed attained, together with the active and created connections.
-In this way, it is also possible to diagnose the complex networking problems.
+To be in control and to extract the highest quality from your network, you need metrics for your subscribers’ quality of experience.
+Cambium’s QoE measures the latency and the packet losses/retransmissions experienced by each subscriber in real time and keeps those metrics for 3 months.
+It also keeps graphs of actual usage and maximum speed attained (for 3 months), together with the active and created connections.
+In this way, it’s also possible to diagnose complex networking problems.

 Key Benefits:

-Cambium QoE limits the speed of all the subscriber flows based on traffic type or matching an application definition.
-Streaming and software updates are example of biggest bandwidth consumers on Internet.
-This can affect quality-of-experience of other interactive applications like Zoom, Teams, Google meet or a VoIP call.
-Cambium QoE’s DPI based traffic shaping rules allow users to limit the streaming bandwidth as per streaming providers bit rate recommendations.
+Cambium’s QoE limits the speed of all the subscriber flows based on traffic type or matching an application definition.
+Streaming and software updates are examples of big bandwidth consumers.
+This can affect quality of experience of other interactive applications like Zoom, Teams, Google Meet, or VoIP calls.
+Our DPI-based traffic-shaping rules allow users to limit the streaming bandwidth as per streaming providers bit -rate recommendations.

 Shaping streaming services to smaller bandwidth will NOT impact performance.
-Streaming services often work to maximize the speed offered to pre-load their buffers which can take up a lot of bandwidth.
-By shaping, you are still allowing the necessary bandwidth but not consuming unnecessary bandwidth.
-Cambium QoE offers traffic shaping based on total traffic for an end user IP or flow-based for an application.
+Streaming services often work to maximize the speed offered to pre-load their buffers, which can take up a lot of bandwidth.
+By shaping, you’re still allowing the necessary bandwidth but not consuming unnecessary bandwidth.
+Cambium’s QoE offers traffic shaping based on total traffic for an end-user IP or flow-based for an application.

 Key Benefits: